-is welcome to worship God with us according to the
+is welcome to worship God with us according to

-ancient Orthodox Christian tradition at Saint Nicholas
+the ancient Christian tradition at Saint

-Orthodox Church in Grand Junction, Colorado.
+Nicholas Orthodox Church in Grand Junction,

-Who are we?
+Who are our parishioners?

 of our congregation consists of the